-Block Write is used to write multiple data bytes from a register that contains more than one byte of data or from a group of contiguous registers, as shown in the table below.
-The PAC195X supports I2C Block Write by default, the SMBus format is not supported.
+Block Write is used to write multiple data bytes from a register that contains more than one byte of data or from a group of contiguous registers, as shown in Table 6-9.
+PAC1951/2/3/4 supports I2C Block Write by default, the SMBus format is not supported.

-If an invalid register address is specified, the client will ACK its address but NACK the register address.
+If an invalid register address is specified, the client ACK its address but NACK the register address.

-The host will NACK the data received from the client by holding the SMBus data line high after the eighth data bit is sent.
+The host NACK the data received from the client by holding the SMBus data line high after the eighth data bit is sent.